joshidipesh12/uttarakhandshadi.app/README.md

-# 📱 UttarakhandShaadi Mobile App
+# 📱 UttarakhandShadi Mobile App

-Welcome to the official mobile app release repository for UttarakhandShaadi.com – a trusted platform dedicated to helping people from Uttarakhand find suitable matrimonial matches.
+Welcome to the official mobile app release repository for UttarakhandShadi.com – a trusted platform dedicated to helping people from Uttarakhand find suitable matrimonial matches.
-This repository stores the latest Android (APK) and iOS builds of the UttarakhandShaadi mobile application so you can easily download and test them.
+This repository stores the latest Android (APK) and iOS builds of the UttarakhandShadi mobile application so you can easily download and test them.

 ![Social Banner](./screenshots/github_social_frame.png)

-## ✨ About UttarakhandShaadi
+## ✨ About UttarakhandShadi

-UttarakhandShaadi.com is a trusted matrimonial platform exclusively for the people of Uttarakhand, where users can:
+UttarakhandShadi.com is a trusted matrimonial platform exclusively for the people of Uttarakhand, where users can:

 - Register for themselves or on behalf of family/children.
 - Browse profiles and find suitable matches.